qleonnex/advanced-todo/README.md

 ### [ ℹ️ ] Additionally

 No libraries were used, everything was done by hand.
-Used Tailwind with its built-in @apply function